DevExpress/devextreme-reactive/packages/dx-react-grid-material-ui/README.md

 );
 ```

-Make sure that [Material UI](https://material-ui-1dab0.firebaseapp.com/) dependenices are installed and configured.
-If you have not yet configured Material UI for your project, check the [following link](https://material-ui-1dab0.firebaseapp.com/getting-started/installation).
+Make sure that the [Material UI](https://material-ui-1dab0.firebaseapp.com/) dependenices are installed and configured.
+Check the [following link](https://material-ui-1dab0.firebaseapp.com/getting-started/installation) if you have not configured the Material UI yet.

 ## Getting started

 This package provides templates implementing Material UI rendering for the React Grid UI plugins and the UI Plugins with injected templates as well.
-You can use these templates instead of the ones in the original React Grid repository.
+You can use these templates instead of the original React Grid repository ones.

 See [demos](https://devexpress.github.io/devextreme-reactive/react/grid/demos/) for more information.